 In 1947, he was invited to deliver a History of Science course for undergraduates at Harvard.
 He had an epiphany while trying to make sense of the ideas of motion described by Aristotle in his Physics, ideas that had persisted from 350 BC – 1600 AD.

-Kuhn realized the reason he could not understand Aristotle’s ideas of motion was that he was hindered by his own physics education.
+Kuhn realized he could not understand Aristotle’s ideas of motion because his modern physics education was getting in the way.
 Kuhn was studying Aristotle’s ideas from the perspective of a physicist familiar with Isaac Newton’s much later ideas.
 When Kuhn took account of the underlying science and philosophy of the Ancient Greeks, Aristotle’s Physics began to make much more sense.

 History of Science